 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Chef employees in Czech Republic earn 10% more than their female counterparts.
+Male Chef employees in Czech Republic earn 8% more than their female counterparts on average.

 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.

 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

 Listed above are the average annual increase rates for each industry in Czech Republic for the year 2019.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

 A Chef is considered to be a moderate bonus-based job due to the generally limited involvement in direct revenue generation, with exceptions of course.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.